lerna-lite/lerna-lite/README.md

 Mainly for the following reasons:

 1. original Lerna repo was unmaintained for nearly 2 years (dependencies were out of date)
-    - this is no longer true since Nrwl took over stewardship of Lerna, but the next few points are still valid
+    - this is no longer true since Nrwl took over stewardship of Lerna (we now keep PRs in sync), but the next few points are still valid
-    - we now keep PRs in sync with the original Lerna
 2. a desire to create a smaller and more modular lib that is lighter than the original all-in-one Lerna
     - it's smaller since we only copied half of Lerna's commands and many of them are totally optional.
     - we don't need `bootstrap` anymore since Workspaces are supported by all package managers.